Divisibility of character values of the symmetric group by prime powers: Introduction

 \section{Introduction}

 It is a standard fact that the irreducible characters of $S_n$ take only integer values for every natural number $n$.
 In 2017, Miller~\cite{Miller2017} computed the character tables of $S_n$ for all $n\leq 38$ and looked at various statistical properties of these integers as $n$ grew.
-His computations suggested that \begin{enumerate} \item the density of even entries seemed to tend to $1$, \item the density of entries divisible by $3$, the density of entries divisible by $5$, and the density of entries divisible by $7$ seemed to increase as $n$ grew, \item about half of the nonzero entries were positive, \item and the density of zeros in the character table seemed to decrease as $n$ grew, but not very quickly. \end{enumerate} Based on this first observation, Miller~\cite{Miller2017,Miller2019} conjectured that as $n$ goes to infinity, almost every entry of the character table of the symmetric group $S_n$ is even.
-Following partial progress due to McKay~\cite{McKay1972}, Gluck~\cite{Gluck2019}, and Morotti~\cite{Morotti2020}, the first author proved this conjecture in~\cite{Peluse2020}.
+His computations suggested that \begin{enumerate} \item the density of even entries tended to $1$ as $n$ tended to infinity, \item the density of entries divisible by $3$, the density of entries divisible by $5$, and the density of entries divisible by $7$ increase with $n$, \item about half of the nonzero entries were positive, \item and the density of zeros in the character table decreased as $n$ grew, but not very quickly. \end{enumerate} Based on this first observation, Miller~\cite{Miller2017,Miller2019} conjectured that as $n$ goes to infinity, almost every entry of the character table of the symmetric group $S_n$ is even.
+Following partial progress due to McKay~\cite{McKay1972}, Gluck~\cite{Gluck2019}, Ganguly, Prasad and Spallone~\cite{GPS20}, and Morotti~\cite{Morotti2020}, the first author proved this conjecture in~\cite{Peluse2020}.
 Based on the second observation, Miller~\cite{Miller2017,Miller2019} also conjectured, more generally, that for any fixed prime $p$, almost every entry of the character table of $S_n$ is a multiple of $p$ as $n$ goes to infinity.
 We proved this conjecture in~\cite{PeluseSoundararajan2022}, with a uniform upper bound for the number of entries not divisible by a fixed prime.
 Recently, Miller~\cite{Miller2019ii} conjectured, even more generally, that for any fixed prime power $q$, almost every entry of the character table of $S_n$ is a multiple of $q$ as $n$ goes to infinity.
 In this paper, we prove this most general of Miller's conjectures.

 \begin{theorem} Let $n$ be large and $q\leq 10^{-3}\log{n}/(\log\log{n})^2$ be a prime power.
 The number of entries in the character table of $S_n$ that are not divisible by $q$ is at most

 \end{theorem}